Wolverine971/9takes/src/blog/people/techies/Jack-Dorsey.md

 3. Values Rooted in Reflection and Observation:
    Twitter's values emphasize empowering public conversation.
 Square values economic empowerment.
 These are not merely business objectives but deep reflections on societal dynamics.
 A Type 5, known for introspection and observation, would naturally gravitate towards such profound company values.

-### Dorsey's Unique Approach – Through the Type 5 Lens:
+### Dorsey's Unique Approach – Through the Type 5 Lens

 1. Handling Challenges:
    Dorsey's demeanor during controversies, such as censorship debates on Twitter, showed a composed, observant approach.
 Instead of impulsive reactions, he took steps based on thorough analysis and reflection.
 Challenges are not hurdles but opportunities for deeper understanding for a typical Type 5.